-Please refer to Section 3.2: "Quick Installation Guide."
+Please refer to 3.2 Quick Installation Guide.

-4.4 QSS
+4.4 WPS

-This section will guide you to add a new wireless device to an existing network quickly by QSS (Quick Secure Setup) function.
+This section will guide you to add a new wireless device to an existing network quickly by WPS (Wi-Fi Protected Setup) function.

-a).
-Choose menu "QSS", and you will see the next screen (shown in Figure 4-2).
+Choose menu "WPS", and you will see the next screen (shown in Figure 4-2 ).

-QSS (Quick Secure Setup)
+Ni-Fi Protected Se etup)

-QSS Status: Enabled Disable QSS
+WPS Status: Enabled Disable WPS

-Current PIN: 12345670 Restore PIN Gen New PIN
+Current PIN: 12345670 Restore PIN Gen New PIN Disable PIN of this device

-Add a new device: Add device
+Add a new device: Add Device

-Figure 4-2 QSS
+Figure 4-2 WPS

-- > QSS Status Enable or disable the QSS function here. - > Current PIN - The current value of the Router's PIN displayed here.
+- > WPS Status Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN displayed here.
 The default PIN of the Router can be found in the label or User Guide. - > Restore PIN Restore the PIN of the Router to its default. - Gen New PIN Click this button, and then you can get a new random value for the Router's PIN.
-You can ensure the network security by generating a new PIN. - > Add device You can add the new device to the existing network manually by clicking this button.
+You can ensure the network security by generating a new PIN. - Disable PIN of this device WPS external registrar of entering this device's PIN can be disabled or enabled manually.
+If this device receives multiple failed attempts to authenticate an external registrar, this function will be disabled automatically. - Add Device You can add the new device to the existing network manually by clicking this button.